Talmud: Iran

 In 2012, then-Vice President of Iran, Mohammad Reza Rahimi, claimed that the Talmud was the cause of the spread of narcotics in the country.

 Criticism

 Historian Michael Levi Rodkinson, in his book The History of the Talmud, wrote that detractors of the Talmud, both during and subsequent to its formation, "have varied in their character, objects and actions" and the book documents a number of critics and persecutors, including Nicholas Donin, Johannes Pfefferkorn, Johann Andreas Eisenmenger, the Frankists, and August Rohling.
 Many of the attacks come from antisemitic sources such as in modern times Justinas Pranaitis, Elizabeth Dilling, and David Duke.
-Criticisms also arise from Christian, Muslim, and Jewish sources, as well as from atheists and skeptics.
+Criticisms also arise from Christian, Muslim, and Jewish sources, such as Israel Shahak, as well as from atheists and skeptics such as Christopher Hitchens and Denis Diderot.

 Accusations against the Talmud, particularly those from antisemitic sources, include alleged: